Higher Education (HED)

 HED 4211 Current Issues in Higher Ed (4 Credits)

-A study of contemporary higher education as a specialized field of inquiry and as a professional area in which to work.
-Explores institutional missions as well as entities such as administration, faculty, curriculum, and student, in relationship to current issues.
+This course is a study of contemporary higher education as a specialized field of inquiry and as a professional area in which to work.
+It explores institutional missions as well as entities such as administration, faculty, curriculum, and students, in relationship to current issues.

 HED 4212 Introduction to Public Policy and Higher Education (4 Credits)